kevinnail/kevinnail/README.md

 - S3 for image storage
 - Encrypted business/customer data
 - Inventory tracking, production goal setting, and sales analysis
-- See the About & Tech Stack pages for more details [At The Fire](https://www.atthefire.com)
+- See the About & Tech Stack pages for more details, code is private but I'm happy to walk through it on request [At The Fire](https://www.atthefire.com)

 What started as a tool for my own workflow has become a full-blown platform, now in beta testing.
 I built the core of it with two friends over 4–5 months, then continued solo for another 1.5 years.

-I started this whole journey by learning Cloudinary image handling for my [glass art website](https://stresslessglass.kevinnail.com/main-gallery), after years of manually uploading via cPanel and FTP- and I haven’t looked back.
+I started this whole journey by learning Cloudinary image handling (since moved on to AWS S3) for my [glass art website](https://stresslessglass.kevinnail.com/main-gallery), after years of manually uploading via cPanel and FTP- and I haven’t looked back.

 Follow my glass work on [Instagram](https://www.instagram.com/stresslessglass), and feel free to reach out with any questions or nerdy code stuff.
 Always down to talk shop.

 Email me at kevin@kevinnail.com